 |7."Automata, Computability and Complexity: Theory and Applications" by Rich|

-“Automata, Computability and Complexity: Theory and Applications” by Rich Book Review: This textbook focuses on application which demonstrates why studying theory will improve designers and builders.
-The book features topics like use of the closure theorems for regular and context-free languages, ambiguity in context-free grammars, parsing, functions on languages, and decision procedures for regular and context-free languages.
-Moreover, the book incorporates Top-down and bottom-up parsers, stochastic automata, Context-Sensitive Languages, The Chomsky Hierarchy and recursive functions.
-Also, this textbook addresses students’ varying backgrounds in discrete mathematics and logic.
+“Automata, Computability and Complexity: Theory and Applications” by Rich Book Review: This textbook emphasizes the practical application of theory in improving the skills of designers and builders.
+It covers topics such as closure theorems for regular and context-free languages, ambiguity in context-free grammars, parsing, functions on languages, and decision procedures for regular and context-free languages.
+Additionally, the book discusses top-down and bottom-up parsers, stochastic automata, context-sensitive languages, the Chomsky hierarchy, and recursive functions.
+It also takes into consideration the varying backgrounds of students in discrete mathematics and logic.

 |8."A Textbook on Automata Theory" by Srimani|